sampart/awesome-tech-ethics-resources/CONTRIBUTING.md

 Thanks for your interest in contributing!
 If you've got a resource you'd like to include, read on to see what this list is and isn't about.

-## What's meant by "tech ethics"?
+## What's meant by "tech ethics resources"?

 In the context of this list, "tech ethics" means "mitigating and avoiding the potential negative effects of technology on society".
+By "resources", I mean that the focus of the list is primarily on things that can help those involved in technological development achieve this mitigation/avoidance, as opposed to items that are solely about critique.

 ## What's not included here?